Top three reasons to go hiking on the Isle of Skye

 Book This Adventure

 Your escape from reality starts in the historic Uiginish Lodge, where you can relax with a cup of tea or admire the neighbouring castle Dunvegan.
-These seven days are completely customizable to your group.
-Depending on your skill level and objectives, as well as the mercy of the weather, you’ll decide which trails are of most interest.
+The following seven days on Scotland’s misty isle are completely customizable.
+Depending on your skill level and objectives, as well as the vagaries of weather, your guide will help you choose the most exciting trails and landscapes to explore.
 Leisurely coastal walks with sea otters splashing around?
 Seeing the iconic Old Man of Storr, or wandering around on landslides with gravity-defying spires above you?
 Skye never disappoints.

-This week-long trip is designed to work up a sweat just enough so you’re challenged, but not distracted from the out-of-this-world landscapes.
-Take your pick from all stars like Quiraing — a landslide where you’d expect to see an elf, a dwarf and a hobbit on a quest.
-MacLeod’s Maidens are staggering rock formations sure to amaze you.
-The historic sites along these hikes are also incredible, like the Trumpan Church, home to the 1578 clan war between the McLeods and MacDonalds.
-After hours of exploring unreal and diverse scenery, have a cuppa with your crew and rest in a lodge from the 18th century.
+This week-long trip is designed to make you work up a sweat, but not distract you from the mystical landscapes of the Isle of Skye.
+Take your pick from all-stars like Quiraing, a majestic landslide where you’d expect to see hobbits on a quest, the staggering staggering rock formations of MacLeod’s Maidens, or historic sites like the Trumpan Church, home to the 1578 clan war between the McLeods and MacDonalds.

 - An experienced guide with knowledge of the area